2019: We will end APC’s reign in Lagos — PDP - Vanguard News Nigeria

 Oyefusi urged the people of Lagos East to vote for the PDP, as the party would not disappoint them in 2019.

-Newsmen report that Oyefusi and her campaign team, after her official flag off at her Marina area of Epe, later moved from one part of the ancient town to another to sell her manifesto to the people.
+Oyefusi and her campaign team, after her official flag off at her Marina area of Epe, later moved from one part of the ancient town to another to sell her manifesto to the people.
+(NAN)